Ray-5106/EchoLedger-2.0/README.md

 EchoLedger is a decentralized application that ensures patient end-of-life wishes are respected and automatically enforced through blockchain technology.
 It provides a secure, immutable, and transparent way to manage and execute healthcare directives.

+## NOTE:-
+If you want to access a trail run of this project, kindly download the standalone html version and run, to see the demo.

 ## 🚀 Features

 - **🔐 Secure Storage**: Patient directives stored on the Internet Computer blockchain